The Players' Tribune: History

 The Players' Tribune launched in October 2014 by Derek Jeter and Jaymee Messler, the chief marketing officer of Excel Sports Management, Jeter's agency, as a means for athletes to offer more direct insight into their lives.
 The outlet began collecting venture capital funds in 2015 and entered a "next phase" which included expanding content from the written word to include podcasts, video, and a presence on SiriusXM satellite radio.
 The same year, The Players' Tribune launched TPT Assist, a cause-related platform designed to allow athletes to share their philanthropic endeavors.

 Messler served as the president of The Players' Tribune until leaving in January 2019.
 In June 2017, Jeff Levick, former Spotify Chief Revenue Officer, was named the first CEO of the company.
 Legendary Entertainment supplied funding as well as creative support.
 On June 15, 2015, it was announced that New Enterprise Associates, a venture capital firm, had invested $9.5M in The Players' Tribune.
 Among the attractions for the firm was the athlete ownership of the site and athlete involvement.
 As of October 27, 2015, after the Series B first close of $9.5 million, another $5.5 million in equities was made available to additional investors.
 Kobe Bryant, who had been involved with TPT since December 2014, made the largest investment in the platform and led all athletes in the round.
 Athletes represented by GenTrust, an investment management company, were among the athletes who invested.

 As of January 19, 2017, The Players' Tribune had raised an additional $40 million in funding, bringing the total amount raised to $58 million.
 In 2018, The Players' Tribune purchased Unscriptd, a tech start-up which produces short-form video content.
 The startup began a round of layoffs shortly after.

 In 2021, The Players' Tribune expanded into Brazil and Japan, partnering with NBA player Yuta Watanabe, Formula 1 driver Yuki Tsunoda, and soccer player Mana Iwabuchi in the Japanese expansion.

 Acquisition

-The New York Post reported that the site, which as of 2019 had raised $58 million, was “hemorrhaging money," and had spent "some $80 million" since its launch in 2014.
 In November 2019, it was announced that The Players' Tribune would be acquired by Minute Media, a digital entertainment media company that owns Mental Floss, The Big Lead, FanSided, and other digital media properties.
-Derek Jeter will continue to be involved in the business as a member of the Minute Media’s board of directors.
+Derek Jeter will continue to be involved in the business as a member of the Minute Media's board of directors.